 Housing - These residential neighborhoods are developed primarily with single-family homes on small lots.
 Many of these homes have been reconfigured over time to accommodate additional dwelling units.
-There are approximately 14,000 housing units.
-The current zoning supports approximately 2,000 units.
+There are approximately 1,100 housing units.
+Many homes and properties predate zoning regulations and are considered "nonconforming" or "grandfathered" under current zoning, which was established in 1987.
+The area is developed to a much higher density than the 1987 zoning supports.
 The neighborhoods are fully developed, and the majority of properties are well maintained, limiting the opportunity for redevelopment.
 These neighborhoods are highly sought after.
-The CBJ amended the accessory apartment regulations in 2015, allowing accessory apartments on lots less than the minimum lot size for the zoning district.
+CBJ amended regulations in 2015 allowing accessory apartments on lots less than the minimum lot size for the zoning district.
 This has proven to be a successful way of adding housing without significantly changing neighborhood character.